wix-playground/dapperdox/docs/author-guides.md

 and not the summary list of available specifications.
 Since the `markdown` and `markdown2` guides are only available from the summary list of available specifications, and only a single specification has been loaded, they will not be visible.
-The `-force-specification-list=true` option instructs Swaggerly to show the list of available specifications, from where you can access these global guides.
+The `-force-specification-list=true` option instructs Swaggerly to show the list of available specifications, from where these global guides are accessible.

 When viewing the available specifications list the navigation rendered at the side of the page will show two navigation entries: